rajayush012/sahitya/readme.md

  };
  ```

-2. Now if you have mongo instlled already in your local System then replace "<your-mongo-uri>" to this url "mongodb://localhost:27017/{SchemaName}"
+2. Now if you have mongo instlled already in your local System then replace "your-mongo-uri" to this url "mongodb://localhost:27017/{SchemaName}"

 3. If you don't have mongo already installed then u can use MongoDB Atlas To Setup the The Atlas follow This Blog [Medium](https://medium.com/buka4chocksy/how-to-setup-mongodb-atlas-database-for-your-project-acd70b75a4e9)